ShadiK1999/ShadiK1999/README.md

 ## About me 👨‍🚀

 I am a computer science graduate from **Swinburne University of Technology** with a passion for technology and a focus on security and development!
-- Currently strengthing my skills with helpdesk simulation projects with my Homelab 🦾
+- Strengthing my skills with helpdesk simulation projects with my Homelab 🦾
+- Setting up a new homelab specifically for self-hosting 🧑‍💻
 - Looking for a long term position as an IT professional 🏭

 ## Helpdesk Homelab Projects